I'm not sure I'm going to like the new profile page

 Usual storm in a teacup.
 Shock, horror!
 Something happened and it is sure to be the end of everything we hold dear! lol.
 (Unless one can find a nice shade of something indefinable).

 We just rolled out some fairly big changes to the site in the last hour or so.
-There was brief period of instability as it went out, apologies for that.Profile PageWe made the first significant update to the...
+There was brief period of instability as it went out, apologies for that.Profile PageWe made the first significant update to the profile page in quite some time.
+The big change is that instead of the...